bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/04-AIE-API-based-FFT-for-many-instances-applications/README.md

 ### x86 Simulation and Functional Validation

 1. Build the x86 simulation for the graph by clicking "Build" under the "X86 SIMULATION" tab on the "FLOW" menu located on the bottom left corner of the GUI.
+2. Open the ```launch.json``` simulation configuration file under the "settings" folder of the workspace.
+3. Create a new x86 simulation by clicking on "New Launch Configuration", and then "x86sim".
-2. Run the simulation by clicking "Run" under the same tab of the previous step.
+4. Run the simulation by clicking "Run" under the "X86 SIMULATION" tab in the "FLOW" menu.
 This functional simulation takes the input data from the text files present in the ```./src/verif_i_128```, that represent the 16 PLIOs.
     - Note: By default the input data is a set of three rectangular waves per each instance.
 Those files can be replaced the text files present in the three folders in the ``verification/v_inputs`` folder to test also random signals.
-3. Check the execution outputs under the ``Output/x86sim/x86simulator_output/verif_o_128`` in the GUI, as shown in the following figure.
+5. Check the execution outputs under the ``Output/x86sim/x86simulator_output/verif_o_128`` in the GUI, as shown in the following figure.
   <p align="center"><img src="./images/2_5_Vitis.png" width="90%"></p>
   <p align="center">Fig. 8: Visualizing the x86 Simulation Output Files.</p>
   </br>

-4. Perform a functional verification using the Python script in the ``support/verification`` folder of this repository.
+6. Perform a functional verification using the Python script in the ``support/verification`` folder of this repository.
    - This script analyzes the text files inside the "v_inputs" and "v_outputs" folder and creates some functional verification charts.
    For more information refer to [this document](./support/verification/Readme.md).
    - If you did not modify the input files, you can just run the ```Basic_verification``` Python script with the following terminal command, while being located into the ```support/verification``` directory: ```python -i ./Basic_verification```
    -  If you replaced the simulator input files, replace also the text files inside the ```support/verification/v_inputs``` folder with the ones you used, keeping the same names.
 Then, copy the output files from ```[project-folder]/build/x86sim/x86simulato_output/verif_o_128``` into the ```support/verification/v_outputs``` folder and run the python script with the aforementioned command.
-5. Look at the generated charts and make sure that the comparison graphs are superimposed, and the error is fairly low, as shown in the following figure.
+7. Look at the generated charts and make sure that the comparison graphs are superimposed, and the error is fairly low, as shown in the following figure.
 Note that, since this is a fixed point implementation and Numpy performs the FFT with a float datatype, the error could spike when the transform approaches zero.
 <p align="center"><img src="./images/2_6_1_Vitis.png" width="100%"></p>
   <p align="center"><img src="./images/2_6_2_Vitis.png" width="50%"></p>